wolftype/versor_1.0/INSTALL.md

 	make vsr

-This builds the static library.
+This builds the static library with full graphics support (using GLV).

 	make examples/Knots.cpp

 will build and run the Knots program

 for a list of make options:

     make help

 Feel free email me at wolftype@gmail.com with questions

 Getting GLU / GLUT / GLEW UNIX / OSX: